o11yfest/o11yfest.org/_pages/2022/index_content.markdown

 All content will need to be pre-recorded and unique to o11yfest (not the same exact upload as what was shared in other conferences, though it can be based on a presentation shared elsewhere).
 CFP and presentation uploads can happen at any time, but the later the submission, the less likely to make the days-of schedule headlines.

+So far, we've accepted many speakers, and the more the merrier!

+{% include 2022-speaker-thumbs.html %}

 # Premiere Sponsors

 These sponsors have materially contributed both in effort and financial underwriting to make this conference possible!
 A special thanks goes to them for the opportunity to come together and learn!